-Explain to students that they can strengthen the clarity with which they communicate the claim, subtopics, and evidence in their informative papers by using semicolons and colons properly and effectively.
-Varying sentence length by combining sentences with semicolons or colons contributes to an engaging, cohesive informative paper.
+Explain to students that they can strengthen the clarity with which they develop the experiences and events in their narratives by using semicolons and colons properly and effectively.
+Varying sentence length by combining sentences with semicolons or colons contributes to an engaging, cohesive narrative.